Infection Control And Prevention Program

-- Cover your sneeze - It is requested to cover your mouth with a tissue or a sleeve while you sneeze or cough instead of hands and then dispose of the tissue in the dustbin.
+- Cover your sneeze- It is requested to cover your mouth with a tissue or a sleeve while you sneeze or cough instead of hands and then disposes of the tissue in the dustbin.
 You may be required to wear a mask.

-- Eating outside food near a patient is strictly prohibited - It is our responsibility to reduce the infection.
+- Eating outside food near a patient is strictly prohibited- It is our responsibility to reduce the infection.
 Kindly do not eat outside food near the patient or feed him the same food.
-BLK’s has ultramodern cafeterias with amazing food, prefer eating there.
+BLK has ultramodern cafeterias with amazing food, prefer eating there.

-- Bring or Sending flowers and outside food is not allowed - We do not entertain outside food, flower, or fruit inside the patient’s ward.
-We have a legal obligation to comply with the requirements of the Food Safety Act and take it very seriously the safety, handling, composition, labelling, and hygiene of food provided to the patients in our care.
+- Bring or Sending flowers and outside food is not allowed- We do not entertain outside food, flower, or fruit inside the patient’s ward.
+We have a legal obligation to comply with the requirements of the Food Safety Act and take it very seriously the safety, handling, composition, labeling, and hygiene of food provided to the patients in our care.

-- ICUs with isolation rooms to treat critically ill infectious patients.
+- ICUs with isolation rooms to treat critically ill infected patients.
 These rooms help in preventing other patients from the infectious threat.